danielsaidi/website_danielsaidi/_posts/2015/2015-12-17-setup-dnx-on-os-x.md

 ---
 title:  "Setup DNX on OS X"
 date:   2015-12-17 08:48:00 +0100
-categories: dotnet
-tags:	dotnet-core visual-studio-code mono brew brew-cask
+tags:	.net .net-core visual-studio-code mono brew brew-cask
 ---

 After so much waiting, so many "I'll do this first", so much app coding etc. etc.